RISHIKANT1721/Autocorrect/README.md

 # Autocorrect
-In this project code will help as a Auto correct word tool using python libraries which is used in AI ans NLP In this task the AI  correct the word or give the word which is nearest to it.
+In this project code will help as a Auto correct word tool using python libraries which is used in AI and NLP (library) concept
+In this task the AI  correct the word or give the word which is nearest to it.
 TO run this code you will need to have the pre installed python libraries : tkinter , textblob